CiscoDevNet/XRd-Sandbox/README.md

 ### Docker Pools

-We set up default address pools to avoid overlapping with networks used by the Sandbox, which caused traffic blackholes.
+We set up default address pools to avoid overlapping with networks used by the Sandbox infrastructure, which caused traffic blackholes.
+The bridge networks that are created between `XRd` containers that are used as links, overlapped with IP segments used by the Sandbox, routing traffic incorrectly as a result.

+The fix was to define a default network pool to be used by the Docker bridge driver.

 ```bash
 developer@ubuntu:~$ cat /etc/docker/daemon.json